 Your TMS contains built-in resources like glossaries, translation memories, and other linguistic assets.
 They create a more productive translation process with solid quality control measures which reduces localization costs and time to market.

-In fact, recent translation statistics have shown that many companies have successfully reduced their localization budget after using TMS technologies.
+In fact, recent translation statistics have shown that many companies have successfully reduced their localization budget by a stunning 90% after using TMS technologies.

 3. Better Communication

 Discussions among team members and related departments will feel much more seamless - even when a project requires a custom workflow that adds new roles or vendors to the mix.

 What can my team do with a translation management system?

 Translation management software combines an array of tools that provides value to your collaborators at each stage of localization.
 Here are the core features:

 1. Manage projects and teams from anywhere